hdeiner/terraform-aws-rds-oracle-sample/README.md

 }
 ```

 Find the lines near the bottom that speak to the PublicIp and PublicDnsName.
 Use that information to update the URL line in the liquibase.properties file after the step_1_build_database_server.sh has been executed and before step_2_provision_database.sh has been executed.
+You will also have to update step_3_use_database.sh with that value as well.